5cxx/Alhrbi-Nuker/README.txt

 - If user token doesn't work, get a new token from Discord
 - For user token: Must be fresh and not shared with anyone
 - If token is invalid, change password and get new token
+- If you get "ModuleNotFoundError: No module named 'cgi'":
+  * Install Python 3.10 or 3.11 instead of 3.12+
+  * Or run: pip install discord.py --upgrade

 Owner: MaybeRayan